Qwicen/cuda_hlt/readme.md

 CUDA HLT
 ========

-Welcome to the CUDA High Level Trigger project, an attempt to provide a full HLT1 realization on GPU.
+Welcome to the CUDA High Level Trigger project, an attempt to provide a full HLT realization on GPU.

 How to run it
 -------------

 The project requires a graphics card with CUDA support.
 The build process doesn't differ from standard cmake projects:

     mkdir build
     cd build
     cmake ..
     make

 Some binary input files are included with the project for testing.
 A run of the program with no arguments will let you know the basic options:

     Usage: ./cu_hlt
      -f {folder containing .bin files}